ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_Meraki.md

 # Cisco Meraki

-Starting IP Fabric version **3.5.0**, IP Fabric supports API-based discovery for Cisco Meraki.
+Since version `3.5.0`, IP Fabric supports API-based discovery for Cisco Meraki.

 ## Meraki Requires The Following Settings To Be Applied: